Maxwell House: Manufacturing facilities

 Of its major manufacturing facilities, the third was established by Maxwell House in Jacksonville, Florida.
-This continues as its single operating plant today.
+This continues as its single operating plant for the North American market today.

 The company first produced its coffee in Hoboken, New Jersey; this plant closed in the early 1990s.
 Its enormous rooftop sign, proclaiming the brand name and a dripping coffee cup, was a landmark visible in New York City across the Hudson River.
 The plant was later sold and demolished, and a condominium was subsequently built on the site.
-According to Ken Burns' Baseball, the Hoboken site was the Elysian Fields, believed to be the site of the first organized baseball game.
+According to Ken Burns' Baseball, the Hoboken site was built on the Elysian Fields in 1939, believed to be the site of the first organized baseball game.

-The company added plants in New Orleans; Houston, Texas; and San Leandro, California.
-The New Orleans plant was sold to Folgers, which continues to operate it as of June 2017.
+The company added plants in Houston, Texas; and San Leandro, California.

 Kraft Foods sold the Houston plant to Maximus Coffee Group LP in late 2006.
 In March 2007, the neon coffee cup sign that glowed over the city's east end was removed from the side of the 16-story coffee roaster building and the plant closed in 2018.
 The San Leandro plant closed in 2016 and was slated to become the site of a business park.